yingweiwo

 Hepatotoxicity

-Due its polarity, pravastatin binding to plasma proteins is very limited and the bound form represents only about 43-48% of the administered dose.
-However, the activity of p-glycoprotein in luminal apical cells and OATP1B1 produce significant changes to pravastatin distribution and elimination.
+Due to its polarity, pravastatin binds very little to plasma proteins, with the bound form accounting for only about 43-48% of the administered dose.
+However, the activity of P-glycoprotein and OATP1B1 in luminal apical cells significantly affects the distribution and elimination of pravastatin.

 Interactions

-The HMG-CoA reductase inhibitors are a class of drugs also known as statins.
-These drugs are effective and widely prescribed for the treatment of hypercholesterolemia and prevention of cardiovascular morbidity and mortality.
-Seven statins are currently available: atorvastatin, fluvastatin, lovastatin, pitavastatin, pravastatin, rosuvastatin and simvastatin.
-Although these drugs are generally well tolerated, skeletal muscle abnormalities from myalgia to severe lethal rhabdomyolysis can occur.
-Factors that increase statin concentrations such as drug-drug interactions can increase the risk of these adverse events.
-Drug-drug interactions are dependent on statins' pharmacokinetic profile: simvastatin, lovastatin and atorvastatin are metabolized through cytochrome P450 (CYP) 3A, while the metabolism of the other statins is independent of this CYP.
-All statins are substrate of organic anion transporter polypeptide 1B1, an uptake transporter expressed in hepatocyte membrane that may also explain some drug-drug interactions.
-Many HIV-infected patients have dyslipidemia and comorbidities that may require statin treatment.
-HIV-protease inhibitors (HIV PIs) are part of recommended antiretroviral treatment in combination with two reverse transcriptase inhibitors.
-All HIV PIs except nelfinavir are coadministered with a low dose of ritonavir, a potent CYP3A inhibitor to improve their pharmacokinetic properties.
-Cobicistat is a new potent CYP3A inhibitor that is combined with elvitegravir and will be combined with HIV-PIs in the future.
-The HCV-PIs boceprevir and telaprevir are both, to different extents, inhibitors of CYP3A.
-This review summarizes the pharmacokinetic properties of statins and PIs with emphasis on their metabolic pathways explaining clinically important drug-drug interactions.
-Simvastatin and lovastatin metabolized through CYP3A have the highest potency for drug-drug interaction with potent CYP3A inhibitors such as ritonavir- or cobicistat-boosted HIV-PI or the hepatitis C virus (HCV) PI, telaprevir or boceprevir, and therefore their coadministration is contraindicated.
-Atorvastatin is also a CYP3A substrate, but less potent drug-drug interactions have been reported with CYP3A inhibitors.
-Non-CYP3A-dependent statin concentrations are also affected although to a lesser extent when coadministered with HIV or HCV PIs, mainly through interaction with OATP1B1, and treatment should start with the lowest available statin dose.
-Effectiveness and occurrence of adverse effects should be monitored at regular time intervals.
+HMG-CoA reductase inhibitors are a class of drugs known as statins.
+These drugs are highly effective and widely used to treat hypercholesterolemia and prevent morbidity and mortality from cardiovascular disease.
+Currently, there are seven statins available on the market: atorvastatin, fluvastatin, lovastatin, pitavastatin, pravastatin, rosuvastatin, and simvastatin.
+Although these drugs are generally well-tolerated, skeletal muscle abnormalities ranging from myalgia to severe and fatal rhabdomyolysis can still occur.
+Factors that can increase statin concentrations, such as drug interactions, can increase the risk of these adverse events.
+Drug interactions depend on the pharmacokinetic characteristics of statins: simvastatin, lovastatin, and atorvastatin are metabolized via cytochrome P450 (CYP) 3A, while the metabolism of other statins is independent of this CYP enzyme.
+All statins are substrates of the organic anion transporter polypeptide 1B1, an uptake transporter expressed on the hepatocyte membrane, which may also explain some drug interactions.
+Many HIV-infected individuals have dyslipidemia and comorbidities, which may require statin therapy.
+HIV protease inhibitors (HIV PIs) are part of recommended antiretroviral therapy regimens and are usually used in combination with two reverse transcriptase inhibitors.
+Except for nelfinavir, all HIV PIs require combination with a low-dose ritonavir (a potent CYP3A inhibitor) to improve their pharmacokinetic properties.
+Cobicistat is a novel, potent CYP3A inhibitor currently used in combination with avigravir and will be used in combination with HIV PIs in the future.
+HCV PIs bocepivir and terabhivir are both CYP3A inhibitors, but with different degrees of inhibition.
+This article reviews the pharmacokinetic properties of statins and PIs, focusing on their metabolic pathways and explaining clinically significant drug interactions.
+Simvastatin and lovastatin are metabolized by CYP3A and have the strongest potential to interact with potent CYP3A inhibitors (such as ritonavir or cobistat-enhanced HIV protease inhibitors or hepatitis C virus (HCV) protease inhibitors terabitvir or bosepitvir), therefore concomitant use is contraindicated.
+Atorvastatin is also a CYP3A substrate, but its interactions with CYP3A inhibitors have been reported to be weaker.
+The concentrations of non-CYP3A-dependent statins can also be affected, albeit to a mild degree, especially when used concomitantly with HIV or HCV protease inhibitors, primarily through interaction with OATP1B1; treatment should begin with the lowest effective dose.
+Efficacy and adverse events should be monitored regularly.
+Concomitant use of pravastatin with niacin may increase the risk of skeletal muscle adverse reactions; in such cases, dose reduction of pravastatin should be considered.

-For more Interactions (Complete) data for Pravastatin (16 total), please visit the HSDB record page.
+For more complete data on interactions of pravastatin (16 in total), please visit the HSDB record page.

-For more Non-Human Toxicity Values (Complete) data for Pravastatin (12 total), please visit the HSDB record page.
+For more complete data on non-human toxicity values for pravastatin (out of 12), please visit the HSDB records page.

 References